 While some STDs do produce symptoms, many people with an STD have no symptoms at all.
 According to the Centers for Disease Control (CDC), many youth in the age range of 15-24 do not know they are infected because they do not have any symptoms.

 There are two types of infections—bacterial and viral.
 Bacterial infections can be treated with antibiotics.
 In this case, antibiotics treat the disease, but they cannot reverse damage already caused before the medication was taken.
 Viral infections, on the other hand, cannot be treated by antibiotics.
 In the case of viral infections, only the symptoms can be treated.
-Some viral infections may clear up on their own, just like the common cold, but many other viral infections remain permanently in the body, like HIV.1
+Certain viral infections may clear up on their own, just like the common cold, but many other viral infections remain permanently in the body, like HIV.1

 So how can you really know whether or not you have an STD?
 Whether you have symptoms or not, if you are sexually active, you may be at risk.
 The only way to know for sure is to get tested.